wlemuel/Cotable/README.md

 ## TODO (wish list)
 1. Add the login functions.
 2. Make the blogs read by catalogs.
-(Need web api support).
+(Need web api support, Maybe I will write it depending on Python+Django).
 3. View the comment of current blog or news.
 4. Post a new blog to the Cnblogs.
 5. Add the night read mode.